juan-carlos-trimino/Docker-Images/Docker.md

 **`Linux`**<br>
 In most Linux distributions, the user with an *ID 0* is called the *root* (super, administrator) user.
 In the Linux kernel there are two types of processes, privileged and unprivileged processes.
 A privileged process runs with the user ID 0 (root), and an unprivileged process runs with a nonzero user ID.
 When performing an operation, a privileged process bypasses all the kernel-level permissions checks, but an unprivileged process is subject to permission checks.

-247
-In Linux, all Docker containers, by default, run as the `root user`.
+In Linux, all Docker containers, by default, run as the **`root user`**; consequently, can an attacker having root access to a container do any damage to another container or host filesystem?

-Docker provides process isolation with six namespaces.
-In Linux, a namespace partitions kernel resources so that each running process has its own independent view of those resources.
-The mount namespace, which is one of the six namespaces, helps isolate one container's view of the filesystem from other containers and the host filesystem.
+Because Linux's namespaces partition kernel resources to ensure that each running process has its own independent view of those resources, the mount namespace (one of six namespaces) isolates a container filesystem from other containers filesystems as well as the host filesystem.
+That is, changes made as the root user within a container remains inside the container filesystem; however, when a volume (`VOLUME` instruction in Docker) is used to mount a location in the container filesystem to the host filesystem, the root user has full access to the mounted location; if running as non-root, it will not.
+Furthermore, if a user has access to a container running as root user, it can use its root privileges to install applications within the container to search for any vulnerability to exploit.

+Containers use Linux namespaces to isolate themselves from the host on which they run.
+In particular, the User namespace is used to make containers rootless.
+This namespace maps user and group IDs so that a process inside the namespace might appear to be running under a different ID.
+Rootless containers use the User namespace to make application code appear to be running as root.
+However, from the host's perspective, permissions are limited to those of a regular user.
+If an attacker manages to escape the user namespace onto the host, then it will have only the capabilities of a regular, unprivileged user.

 It's important to set USER in all the Dockerfiles or change the user within an ENTRYPOINT or CMD instruction.